Biodiversity Net Gain (BNG) units in Oxfordshire

 Habitat banks in Oxfordshire

-This page lists all habitat banks in Oxfordshire with biodiversity net gain units for sale that have a signed Section 106 agreement with the relevant Local Planning Authority (LPA), or those which are in the process of finalising these.
+This page lists all habitat banks in Oxfordshire with biodiversity net gain units for sale that have a signed Section 106 agreement or conservation covenant, or those which are in the process of finalising these.
 Oxfordshire has an established history of delivering high quality biodiversity offsets going back to 2014.
 Our trusted partners in the county are positioned to meet the requirements of developers who need to purchase offsite units.

 We support 20% BNG for developments and for Local Plans, and have created an evidence base to help explain why this is necessary.